gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 ```

 NOTE: **Note:**
-If using the docker Gitlab Runner you will also need to expose the [port](../install/docker.md).
+If using the Gitlab Runner docker image, you will also need to expose port 8093 by
+adding `-p 8093:8093` to your [`docker run` command](../install/docker.md).

 ## The `[[runners]]` section